-Almost all the companies which have their presence in the European Union or processes personal data of the citizens of EU will have to comply.
+Almost all the companies which have their presence in the European Union or process personal data of the citizens of the EU will have to comply.
 Some of the specific criteria which will decide if the company falls users the GDPR compliance or not are:

-- If the company is present and operates in any of the EU country.
+- If the company is present and operates in any of the EU countries.

-- If the company have more then 250 employees.
+- If the company has more than 250 employees.

-- If the employee count is less then 250 but its data processing can in any way impact the rights and freedoms of European residents.
+- If the employee count is less than 250 but its data processing can in any way impact the rights and freedoms of European residents.

 What are the Main Principles of Data Compliance under GDPR?

-- Purpose Limitation: Personal data must be collected for specified, explicit and legitimate purposes only and no further processed in any manner which is incompatible with the original purposes is allowed.
+- Purpose Limitation: Personal data must be collected for specified, explicit, and legitimate purposes only, and no further processing in any manner which is incompatible with the original purposes is allowed.

-- Data Minimisation: Personal data must be adequate, relevant and limited to what is necessary in relation to purposes for which they are processed.
+- Data Minimisation: Personal data must be adequate, relevant, and limited to what is necessary with relation to the purposes for which they are processed.

-- Accuracy: Personal data must be acurate and where necessary, kept up to date.
+- Accuracy: Personal data must be accurate and where necessary, kept up to date.
 Inaccurate personal data should be corrected or deleted.